Trout in the Classroom

-Currently Shenandoah Valley TU oversees 17 tanks in the area.
+Currently Shenandoah Valley Trout Unlimited oversees 17 tanks in the area.
 Each classroom has a 50 gallon tank, a chiller to keep the water at the cool 55 degrees trout love, a tank thermometer, and a bubbler to oxygenate the water.

 TU chapters work with teachers and generous donors to raise funds for each program (around $1000 per tank).
 Classrooms receive eggs from VDGIF usually in October, and the fish grow to be about 3 inches long by May, when the children release them into VDGIF-approved waterways.

 If you’d like to start a TIC program in your school, click here.
 Find more information about Trout in the Classroom, including technical information and teaching resources, visit the national Trout in the Classroom website.